 Keep the landing drop zone near the most used door.

 Keep in mind that this drop zone area needs to be close to the door that your family enters the most.
-If you enter from the garage door, your landing drop zone should be near the garage door.
+If you enter from the garage (Affiliate Link) door, your landing drop zone should be near the garage (Affiliate Link) door.
 If you enter your home from the front door, your landing drop zone should be in the foyer or living room near the front door.

 Declutter the items before organizing them for this area.

-Gather the items that will be stored in the entryway drop zone area and declutter them before going out and buying any organizing products.
-Sometimes we think we will use something frequently and it turns out we haven't used them for years.
+Gather the items that will be stored in the entryway drop zone area and declutter them before buying organizing products.
+Sometimes, we think we will use something frequently, but it turns out we haven't used it for years.

 These items are needed to organize this landing drop zone area.